haozhangcn/Awesome-Geoscience-Foundation-Models/README.md

 # <p align=center>`Awesome Geoscience Foundation Models`</p>

-:star2:**A collection of papers for Geoscience Foundation Models (GFMs) in our paper "[When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System](https://arxiv.org/abs/2309.06799)".**
+:star2:**A collection of papers for Geoscience Foundation Models (GFMs) in our paper "[When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System](https://doi.org/10.1109/MGRS.2024.3496478)".**

+## Note
+For detailed analysis of these models, please ref to the accepted paper now available on [Arxiv](https://arxiv.org/abs/2309.06799), and it will be available on [IEEE Xplore](https://doi.org/10.1109/MGRS.2024.3496478) soon.

 ## Citation